-Asphalt and Asphalt Fiberglass Shingles
+Asphalt Shingles

-Premium laminated asphalt shingles, which incorporate fiberglass for added strength, can last up to 50 years with proper maintenance.
-Their versatility makes them a good fit for a wide range of roof types, from the simple gable roof to more complex designs like the mansard roof.
+Architectural shingles (also called laminated or dimensional shingles) incorporate fiberglass for added strength and a more textured appearance.
+With proper maintenance and regular inspections, premium architectural shingles can last up to 50 years.
+Their versatility makes them suitable for everything from simple gable roof designs to more complex structures like the mansard roof.

 Metal Roofing

-Roof Structures and Designs
+Roof Styles and Structures

 Gable Roof